replicatedhq/help-center/content/docs/ship/playbooks/random-passwords.md

           password={{repl ConfigOption "db_password" }}
 ```

-Assuming the `state.json` file is in the right location when ship is run by the end customer, this will ensure that the database password will only be generated once on initial app configuration, and then will remain constant through any future reconfigurations or upgrades.
+Assuming the `state.json` file is in the right location when ship is run by the end customer, this will ensure that the database password will only be referenced